-The Internal Revenue Service ("IRS") has initiated a program to increase its tax audits aimed at federal agencies and state and local governments.2 At first blush, government taxing government may seem odd, yet even governmental entities are not exempt from some taxes.
-Indeed, in some cases, these types of taxpayers are considered low hanging fruit to the IRS.
+The IRS has embarked on a program of increased tax

+audits aimed at federal agencies and state and local governments.1 Government taxing government may seem odd at first, yet even governmental entities are not exempt from some taxes.
+Indeed, in some cases, these types of taxpayers are considered low-hanging fruit to the IRS.
 The IRS is targeting them for potential employment tax violations.
-The Tax Exempt and Government Entities (TE/GE) Division of the IRS will be handling this enforcement effort.
+The Tax-Exempt and Government Entities (TE/GE) Division of the IRS will be handling the enforcement effort.

 This sounds like a blip on the radar, and not a very interesting blip at that.
-Actually, nothing could be further from the truth.
-Not only is the IRS targeting government entities and their affiliates for employment tax audits, but also the stakes can be huge.
+Nothing could be further from the truth.
+Not only is the IRS targeting government entities and their affiliates for employment tax audits, but the stakes can be huge.
 It is widely believed that compensation paid to all employees is subject to Social Security withholding.
-This is another misconception.
+That is another misconception.

-In fact, our law firm recently saved a non-profit tax-exempt foundation millions of dollars in payroll taxes.
-The foundation was an instrumentality of a state run university.
-We successfully explored certain provisions that exempted some state employees from Social Security on their compensation.
+Our law firm recently saved a nonprofit tax-exempt foundation millions of dollars in payroll taxes.
+The foundation was an instrumentality of a state-run university.
+We successfully explored provisions that exempted some state employees from Social Security on their compensation.
 The foundation was under audit for failing to withhold about \$10 million in Social Security taxes.

 Determining whether Social Security withholding is required on the wages of employees of a state governmental body or a state-related entity can be tricky.
 The provisions are not simple.
-This article explores the history of tortured Social Security withholding as it relates to state and non-profit employees.
+This article explores the history of Social Security withholding as it relates to state and nonprofit employees.